logo image

 Inchcolm Island and Abbey are 4 miles out from South Queensferry, that is 10 miles west of Edinburgh.
 The earliest parts of the Abbey were built in the 1100s for King David I.

-Inchcolm Island and Abbey are open for visits 1 Apr to 31 Oct, 9.30am to 5.30pm.
-Boat Trips to the Forth Bridges and around the Island run most of the year.
+Inchcolm Island and Abbey are open for visits 1 Apr to 31 Oct.
+Boat Trips to the Forth Bridges and to the Island run most of the year.
 Regular Buses and Trains run from Edinburgh.

 For Images on Mobile swipe right